zmon1010/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### xAxis.labels.skip `Number` *(default: 1)*

-The number of labels to skip.
+The number of labels to skip at the beginning.

 #### Example - skip  scatter chart x axis labels
     <div id="chart"></div>